andylamp/BPlusTree/README.md

 # License

-This work is licensed under the GPLv3 license... so that others can view, modify and expand this, should they so desire.
+This work, at its current version, is licensed under the Apache 2.0 license.

 # Final words